Roux-en-Y Gastric Bypass

 Gastric bypass surgery is performed to help morbidly obese patients lose significant amounts of weight without gaining it back.
 It is considered the "gold standard" for obesity surgery.
 Most patients lose about 70 percent of their excess weight and keep most of it off for more than five years.

 The surgeon uses suture-like staples to create a pouch in the top of the stomach.
-The pouch is then connected directly to a section of the stomach called the Roux limb.
+The pouch is then connected directly to a section of the small intestine called the Roux limb.
 The smaller stomach pouch restricts the amount of food that can be digested at any time and limits the body’s ability to absorb fat from food by bypassing the majority of the stomach and some of the small intestine.
 This combination of restrictive and malabsorptive techniques makes the Roux-en-Y procedure one of the most successful gastric bypass surgeries.

 - Commences with the use of laparoscopic instruments to make a surgical division of the upper stomach from the remaining portion.